pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/content/tables.md

 ## Examples

 Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
-Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.
+Just add the base class `.table` to any `<table>`, then extend with custom styles or our various _includesd modifier classes.

 Using the most basic table markup, here's how `.table`-based tables look in Bootstrap. **All table styles are inherited in Bootstrap 4**, meaning any nested tables will be styled in the same manner as the parent.